oernster/wifiplug-internet-maintainer/README.md

 # wifiplug_internet_maintainer v1.2.0
 Polls the internet for alive status and if not cycles a tp-link kasa plug

+You'll probably need to buy a wifi router if you don't already have one and hardwire it to your internet service provider's router, then connect all your devices to your purchased wifi router.

 If internet is down, cycle the power to the router (waiting 20 seconds between off and on statuses).
 Increases poll times until 2 hours then sticks at 2 hours until recovery.